Astellas Pharma: Business

 Astellas' franchise areas are oncology, urology, immunology (transplantation), cardiology, and infectious disease.
 Priority areas for R&D are infectious diseases, diabetes, gastrointestinal diseases, oncology, and diseases of the central nervous system.

 Recently noted, Astellas Venture Management has funded Oncorus, which recently raised $79.5 million in a series B financing round to move two oncolytic viruses through development.

 Products

-Some of the key products produced by Astellas include:
+Some of the main products produced by Astellas include: